nginxinc/nginx-service-mesh/docs/content/tutorials/kic/deploy-with-kic.md

 - *OpenShift*

-    To mount the SPIRE agent socket in OpenShift, NSM adds the following `csi` driver to the Ingress Controller's Pod spec:
+    To mount the SPIRE agent socket in OpenShift, NGINX Service Mesh adds the following `csi` driver to the Ingress Controller's Pod spec:

     ```yaml
     volumes: